ianrasmussen05/programming-languages-2021/assignment-3.md

 - Let me know if there are any problems, questions, etc

 ## Part 2

 If you want to have a look already how we will use the new features of the language, read the discussion on the [Memory Model](https://hackmd.io/@alexhkurz/HkEBbgGnS) and study the examples in [linked-list.lc](https://github.com/alexhkurz/programming-languages-2020/blob/master/Lab2-Lambda-Calculus/LambdaFun/test/linked-list.lc).

-This assignment is about a simple round robin algorithm that allocates CPU time to tasks held in cyclic list.
+This assignment is about a round robin algorithm that allocates CPU time to tasks held in cyclic list.

 The assignment provides the round robin algorithm, but asks you to implement the library functions needed to run it.

 #### Instructions

-This assignment is worth 13% of the total grade.

-**Deadline** for hand-in is Sunday, **Dec 20**.

-Each group submits their answer by sending me a link to a github repository via [email using this link](mailto:akurz@chapman.edu?subject=CPSC-354-Assignment-3).
+Each group submits their answer by sending me a link to a github repository via [email using this link](mailto:akurz@chapman.edu?subject=Assignment%203%20Part%202).

 To assess your work, I will run the code in the file `round_robin.lc`, so make sure that the functions you implement all run as expected.

-**You need to include the tests of [round-robin-test.lc](https://github.com/alexhkurz/programming-languages-2020/blob/master/Lab2-Lambda-Calculus/LambdaFun/solution/round-robin-test.lc) in round_robin.lc.** In particular, upon loading `round-robin.lc`, the function `testAll` should be executed.
+**You need to include the tests of [round-robin-test.lc](https://github.com/alexhkurz/programming-languages-2021/blob/master/Lab2-Lambda-Calculus/LambdaFun/solution/round-robin-test.lc) in round_robin.lc.** In particular, upon loading `round-robin.lc`, the function `testAll` should be executed.

 #### Specification